KRXV: The Highway Vibe

 On July 2, 2011, after KVBE in Moapa, Nevada was taken over by Jelli under a local marketing agreement and relaunched with an interactive CHR format, KHWY and KHYZ-FM2 began to air dance radio programming produced by its former operators under the Vibe branding from 12 a.m. to 5 a.m. nightly.
 On September 12, 2011, The Highway flipped to dance music full-time as Highway Vibe.
 The format was short-lived, however; the stations would segue to a hot adult contemporary format by November 2011, maintaining the Highway Vibe branding.

 In early-2017, parent company KHWY, Inc. filed for chapter 11 bankruptcy, and the Highway Vibe network was put up for auction.
 Heftel Broadcasting Company won the auction with a $620,000 bid, with the Educational Media Foundation having offered $525,000 for just KRXV and KHYZ.

 On October 5, 2023, KHYZ returned to dance music as Vibe 99.7, programmed by the staff of Las Vegas station KGHD-LD Acid 87.7.
-KRXV and KHWY continues under the Hot AC format as Highway Vibe.
-Highway Vibe simulcasts on KHYZ-HD2.
+KRXV and KHWY continued under the hot AC format as Vibe 98.1.

+In December 2025, it was announced that Marco Mazzoli (via ANCO Media Group)—owner of WZFL in Miami—would acquire most of the Heftel Broadcasting Company stations.
+The sale excluded KHDR/KNAC, which is partially owned by Point Broadcasting.